 Click to expand

 Let’s see here, even if you keep this rig charged up and topped off with juice all the time, it’s going to burn fuel from its gas tank, right?
-I mean at least some of the time.
-(The people at Government Motors recommend a half a tank of fuel for people who intend to drive around mostly in electric mode.)

 “The Mountain Mode option gathers an energy reserve in the lithium-ion battery so that the car has the full power of both the gasoline engine and the electric powertrain behind it for, say, navigating a series of San Francisco inclines.”